Written & Medically Reviewed by Kari Natwick, RDN, LD, IFNCP

 Last, kelp also contains powerful polyphenols called flavonoids which support detoxification, protect against inflammation, and promote cell repair.
 Because of this, these flavonoids have been shown to have a powerful impact on the brain by reducing the risk of Alzheimer’s disease and Parkinson’s disease.

-Boosting your vitamin intake is easy with kelp.
-In weight per ounces, kelp contains high amounts of vitamin K and folate.
+Boosting your vitamin intake is easy with kelp as it contains high amounts of vitamin K and folate.

 Vitamin K is a fat-soluble nutrient that plays an important role in blood clotting, supports normal calcium levels, and helps to maintain strong and healthy bones.
 Sources of vitamin K in the diet include foods such as sea vegetables and dark green leafy vegetables.
 Kelp is considered a good source of Vitamin K as 100 grams contains 55% of the recommended dietary allowance (RDA).